Annex E: Battle of the Angrivarian Wall

 However in Kalkriese also a 400 m long wall construction was discovered at the find site Oberesch, which apparently had a strategic role for the battle of Kalkriese.

-But since in none of the ancient sources reporting about the Teutoburg Forest Battle such a wall construction is mentioned, it is relatively unlikely that the find region Kalkriese is related to the Teutoburg Forest Battle.
-And as the above criteria for battle of the Angrivarii Wall (a wall construction important for a battle at a prehistoric road between the Ems and Weser)are met at Kalkriese, it is very much likely that the find region Kalkriese is the location of the Battle of the Angrivarii Wall.
+But since in none of the ancient sources reporting about the Battle of the Teutoburg Forest such a wall construction is mentioned, it is relatively unlikely that the find region Kalkriese is related to the Teutoburg Forest Battle.
+And as the above criteria for battle of the Angrivarian Wall (a wall construction important for a battle at a prehistoric road between the Ems and Weser) are met at Kalkriese, it is very much likely that the find region Kalkriese is the location of the Battle of the Angrivarian Wall.

 In addition, the wall was bombarded with bolts.
 The author considers it very unlikely that the Romans had at the end of the Teutoburg Forest Battle still functioning torsion guns, also the use of such guns within a field camp had for the defense of a wall section also had not made sense, the risk of 'friendly fire' would have been very high.
 And while the space available to the legionaries in a standardized, approximately rectangular field camp was to calculate quickly, the space of a camp with curved walls had to be calculated time-consuming.